fxsheep/seewa-eks/info/dsp_memory_server/README.md

  - write the address you wanna read by DSP: `devmem 0x70000000 32 0xc0020080`
  - read result (dword value of this address): `devmem 0x70000004`

 And it works!
-After letting DSP read 0xC0020080, it immediately returned `0x0A000A21`, which is the value of our program's first dword - this also proved the assumption that our platform is using combined DSP prog/date address space is (probably) correct.
+After letting DSP read 0xC0020080, it immediately returned `0x0A000A21`, which is the value of our program's first dword - this also proved the assumption that our platform is using combined DSP prog/data address space is (probably) correct.

 ## Why so many NOPs
 It's after some trial-and-failure did I realize that this DSP is indeed VLIW, where instruction synchornization isn't taken care by hardware at all, but should be taken care by compiler, via manual NOPs stuffing.
-Otherwise, the results could be messed up(i.e. an instruction being executed expects result from a former instruction that hasn't complete).
+Otherwise, the results could be messed up(i.e. an instruction being executed expects result from a former instruction that hasn't completed).